empdarkness/altair/README.md

 	- Space apart the guild names for bigger alliances.
 	- `/bdo guild clear`
 	- Resets/removes everything BDO related from a server.
+- **Guild Autoban**
+	- `/bdo guild setbanned`
+	- Sets a guild to auto-ban from the configured Discord.
+This is executed from a user joining the server with a configured name or running `/bdo ign` while being in a banned guild.
+	- Currently this does not unban users if they are no longer in a banned guild.

 ## Misc
 - **Starboard**